omni-network/omni/docs/site/docs/operate/testnet/register.md

 This tells EigenLayer that you'd like to be an operator specifically for the Omni AVS.
 Thus, the **\$ETH** that you, and your delegators restaked, will be used to secure Omni.

 You will need to have an `operator.yml` file to perform this registration.
 This file is created as part of [registering as an operator with the EigenLayer CLI](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
+You don't need to modify it at all.

 <details>
 <summary>`operator.yml` Reference</summary>